A million bucks to build it, another million to tear it out

 A report from this study is published in the journal Injury Prevention: Harris MA, Reynolds CCO, Winters M, Cripton PA, Shen H, Chipman ML, et al. Comparing the effects of infrastructure on bicycling injury at intersections and non-intersections using a case-crossover design.
 Inj Prev 2013;19:303-310. doi:10.1136/injuryprev-2012-040561.
 The report also is online.

-Several critics have addressed the content of the report itself.
-I side with them.
-The results are wildly out of line with those of previous research, by a factor ranging of as much as 2000%.
+I side with the critics.
+The results of the BICE study are wildly out of line with those of other research, by a factor ranging of as much as 2000%.
 The large 2007 Copenhagen study found streets with bike lanes and cycle tracks to have a significantly higher bicycle crash rate than the same streets before the special treatments were installed, and even the Lusk et al Montreal study, despite clear bias in route comparisons and statistical errors (see review here), found cycle tracks to be only 28% safer than comparison streets.

 Epidemiology smears largely undifferentiated factors into an overall risk, obscuring rather than clarifying what makes for safety.
 Epidemiologists think of correlation, rather than of mechanisms.
 Epidemiologists can tell you where crash hotspots are but have very little to say about crash causation and prevention.
 In the medical field, this is counterbalanced by medical research and clinical practice.
 Disease prevention through hygienic practices, immunization, and avoidance of risky behaviors is well-understood.
 In bicycling, there is no such counterbalance, because of a disconnect between epidemiology and the scientific study of crash causation and prevention.
 This problem is exacerbated by the controversy over whether bicycling advocacy should be based on educating cyclists how to operate safely as individuals, or whether it should place the promotion of increased bicycle use above all other goals — an approach which appeals to public health advocates — including epidemiologists, in their medical milieu, who stress the health benefits of exercise and point out that they outweigh the crash risks.
 Skills and behaviors which prevent crashes are ignored, as long as the overall health of the population is seen as acceptable.